 The heart sounds heard through a stethoscope are the sounds of the four heart valves opening and closing at specific times during one cardiac cycle.

-- 1. Blood that is carrying carbon dioxide and waste products from the body tissues is returned to the right atrium via the superior vena cava and the inferior vena cava. - 2.
-From the right atrium, the deoxygenated blood moves through the tricuspid valve into the right ventricle. - 3.
+Blood that is carrying carbon dioxide and waste products from the body tissues is returned to the right atrium via the superior vena cava and the inferior vena cava.
+From the right atrium, the deoxygenated blood moves through the tricuspid valve into the right ventricle.
 The right ventricle pumps deoxygenated blood through the pulmonary valve into the pulmonary trunk, which splits into the right and left pulmonary arteries, leading toward the lungs.
 These arteries branch many times before reaching the pulmonary capillaries, where gas exchange occurs: carbon dioxide exits the blood and oxygen enters.
 The pulmonary arteries are the only arteries in the postnatal body that carry deoxygenated blood.
-Did you notice that they are often coloured blue on diagrams of the heart? - 4.
+Did you notice that they are often coloured blue on diagrams of the heart?
 Freshly oxygenated blood returns from the lungs to the left atrium via the pulmonary veins.
-These veins are the only postnatal veins in the body that carry highly oxygenated blood and are often coloured red on heart images.
+These veins only postnatal veins in the body that carry highly oxygenated blood, and are often coloured red on heart images.
+5. From the left atrium, the blood moves through the mitral valve into the left ventricle.
+4.

-- 5. From the left atrium, the blood moves through the mitral valve into the left ventricle. - 6.
-The left ventricle pumps blood through the aortic valve, into the aorta, delivering blood to all parts of the body.
+6. The left ventricle pumps blood through the aortic valve, into the aorta, delivering blood to all parts of the body.
+Concept Check - On Figure 12.3 below, use your finger to trace the pathway of blood flowing through the right side of the heart, naming each each of the following structures as you encounter them: Superior and inferior venae cavae, right atrium, tricuspid valve, right ventricle, pulmonary valve, right and left pulmonary arteries. - Suggest what would happen if the aorta experienced a blockage or constriction.
+This diagram shows the network of blood vessels in the lungs.
+Figure 12.3.

-Figure 9.3.
 Pulmonary Circuit Blood exiting from the right ventricle flows into the pulmonary trunk, which bifurcates into the two pulmonary arteries.
 These vessels branch to supply blood to the pulmonary capillaries, where gas exchange occurs within the lung alveoli.
 Blood returns via the pulmonary veins to the left atrium.
-From Betts et al., 2013.
+From Betts, et al., 2013.
 Licensed under CC BY 4.0.
-[Fig. 9.3 Image description.]

-Pulmonary Circuit

-Blood exiting from the right ventricle flows into the pulmonary trunk, which bifurcates into the two pulmonary arteries.
+[Image description.]
+Pulmonary Circuit Blood exiting from the right ventricle flows into the pulmonary trunk, which bifurcates into the two pulmonary arteries.
 These vessels branch to supply blood to the pulmonary capillaries, where gas exchange occurs within the lung alveoli.
 Blood returns via the pulmonary veins to the left atrium.